Racing Saddle as a Presentation

 Pack Saddle from China

 This is made from wood with metal fixings.
 The construction is very simple being planks of a hardwood set into a frame.
 They show a lot of wear on the wood as well as the metal fixings.
-I’ve been told they put them straight onto the horse, but I would think that would rub.
-All
+I’ve been told they put them straight onto the horse, but I would

 More ...